Dense-in-itself

 if $A$ has no isolated point.

 Equivalently, $A$ is dense-in-itself if every point of $A$ is a limit point of $A$.

 Thus $A$ is dense-in-itself if and only if $A\subseteq A'$, where $A'$ is the derived set of $A$.

 A dense-in-itself closed set is called a perfect set.
 (In other words, a perfect set is a closed set without isolated point.)

-The notion of dense set is unrelated to dense-in-itself.
+The notion of dense set is distinct from dense-in-itself.
 This can sometimes be confusing, as "X is dense in X" (always true) is not the same as "X is dense-in-itself" (no isolated point).

 Examples

 A simple example of a set that is dense-in-itself but not closed (and hence not a perfect set) is the set of irrational numbers (considered as a subset of the real numbers).
 This set is dense-in-itself because every neighborhood of an irrational number $x$ contains at least one other irrational number $y \neq x$.
 On the other hand, the set of irrationals is not closed because every rational number lies in its closure.
 Similarly, the set of rational numbers is also dense-in-itself but not closed in the space of real numbers.

 The above examples, the irrationals and the rationals, are also dense sets in their topological space, namely $\mathbb{R}$.
 As an example that is dense-in-itself but not dense in its topological space, consider $\mathbb{Q} \cap [0,1]$.
 This set is not dense in $\mathbb{R}$ but is dense-in-itself.